sobaba-12/sim_and_scat/_build/important_considerations/cut_off.md

 ## Cut-offs

-If we plot the Lennard-Jones potential all the way out to 15 Å, it will look something like this.
+Plotting the Lennard-Jones potential across a very large distance will give something similar to that shown below.